A 123 Reg Guide to Starting an Online Business

 .com vs .co.uk: Which Domain is Best for Your British Business?

 Buying a domain name is like setting up a shopfront on the high street — it makes an impression before customers have even stepped inside.
 For UK businesses, one of the big decisions boils down to choosing a .com or a .co.uk.
 They’re both well-established, and the one you choose could shape how people see your brand and who finds you online.
 You’ll want to strike a balance between reaching the right crowd and building trust from the start.
 So, which one to get: a .com or a .co.uk?
 And can’t you have both?
 Let’s break it down to help you decide on the right fit for your British business.
 What is a domain name, anyway?
 To get the basics out of the way, a domain name is a unique address you type into a web browser to visit a website.
 It’s how people find your business online.
 Domain names are typically made up of three main parts: the Subdomain, the Second-Level Domain, and the Top-Level Domain (TLD).
 Taking www.123-Reg.co.uk as an example, “www” is the Subdomain, “123-Reg” is the Second-Level Domain, and “.co.uk” is the TLD.
 The Second-Level Domain is your first big decision.
 It’s the unique and memorable bit in the middle, often tied to your brand name, and what many people recognise the most.
 The Top-Level Domain (TLD), like “.com” or “.co.uk,” sits at the end.
 This extension serves to finish off the address, but also gives a clue about a website’s purpose, where it’s located, or the type of business it’s for.
-What’s the difference between .com and .co.uk? .com and .co.uk are two of the most established and recognisable domain names out there.
+What’s the difference between .com and .co.uk? .com and .co.uk are two of the most established and recognisable domain names out there. .com goes global, .co.uk stays local – either way, you’re in good company.
 Both were launched way back in 1985.
 For reference, that’s the same year Tears for Fears released Everybody Wants to Rule the World.
 Pushing 40 now, they’ve been ruling the online world pretty much since the start. .com The .com domain was originally created for commercial businesses — hence the dot “com” for “commercial.”
 Yes, it’s surprising how few people know that!
 As the internet grew, especially in the early days when the US was leading the charge, the .com domain was a favourite for American businesses.
 However, .com isn’t tied to the US: it’s a truly global TLD and available to anyone, anywhere. .com is managed by Verisign, the company responsible for its global admin.
 As of 2023 there are about 160 million .com domain names registered, making it the most popular TLD by a big margin. ✓ .com domain: A global TLD with massive recognition, boasting over 160 million registrations worldwide.
 Anyone can buy a .com domain, but it suits businesses with international ambitions, offering credibility and broad appeal.
 It’s a universal choice for anyone looking to build a website. .co.uk As you might expect, the .co.uk domain was primarily introduced for British companies.
 It’s associated with trusted, local businesses and caters more towards domestic UK customers.
 There are about 11 million .co.uk domains according to Nominet, the UK-based organisation that oversees registrations.
 Do you need to be a British business to register a .co.uk domain?
 The short answer to that is no. The long answer is that you used to… until 1996.
 Originally, .co.uk domains were restricted to companies with a British presence or connection.
 Nominet later removed the restrictions, opening .co.uk registrations to all, regardless of location. ✓ .co.uk domain: A trusted choice for UK-based businesses, suggestive of local roots and with a dose of Great British branding.
 It’s an excellent pick for companies focused on the domestic market, but it’s rightly famous around the world, too.
 Why does your domain matter for your business?
 You domain name is your brand’s home online.
 A memorable domain can help your business stand out and makes it easy for customers to find and share your site.
 You’ll want to get it right because the name you choose can have a big impact on how your business is remembered and found.
 Well-known TLDs like .com or .co.uk add a sense of reliability.
 They build trust, showing (together with correct details and an SSL Certificate) that you’re a credible business.
 Think of it as an investment — choosing wisely now can save you time and money later.
 If you’re running a UK business, the decision between .com and .co.uk can shape how people see your site.
 Both have their perks, and understanding what suits your goals can make all the difference.
 How do I choose the right domain name for my business?
 There are a few simple pointers to keep in mind when choosing a domain name.
 First and foremost: make it closely tied to your brand or business name.
 It should also be easy to type — keeping it short and avoiding overly long names is key.
 After all, you want visitors to be able to type it into their browser, so aim for something catchy and memorable.
 After the basics, the decision depends on your audience, your goals, and how you want to position your business.
 Let’s break it down to help you make the right choice: ☐ Audience focus Start off by thinking about your audience.
 A .co.uk domain shows UK customers you’re local and ready to serve them, while a .com domain often feels more international.
 If you’re targeting global customers, .com might feel like the natural choice.
 But if you’re focused on the UK, .co.uk helps build trust with UK consumers. ☐ Protecting your brand Check if your chosen name is available in both .com and .co.uk, and compare the costs.
 It’s often a smart idea to register both extensions — protecting your brand while keeping things consistent for your customers. ☐ Industry insight Take a look at what others in your industry are doing.
-Looking at competitors can help you make a choice that fits your branding. ☐ Future ambitions Think about where your business is headed.
-If you’re staying local, a .co.uk domain keeps that British
+Looking at competitors can help you make a choice that fits your branding. ☐ Future ambitions Think about where your

 What is the .AI Domain (and How Do I Get One)?